helske/bssm/README.md

 The `bssm` package was originally developed with the support of Academy of Finland grants 284513, 312605, and 311877.
-Current development is focused on increased usability and stability.
+Current development is focused on increased usability.
+For recent changes, see NEWS file.

 ## Installation